issalab/mkturk/public/mkturk/readme.md

 A0 - unused
 A1 - unused
 A2 - sample command
-A3 - unused
+A3 - trial code
 A4 - unused
 A5 - unused

 Lines
 D8,D9 (D2 led) - eye - softwareserial2
 D10,D11 (D6 led) - rfid - softwareserial1
-A2,A3 (D5 led) - sample command - IN1
+A2,A3 (D5 led) - sample command & trial code - IN1
 A0,A1 (D3 led) - unused - IN2
 A4,A5 - unused - IN3